1980 Hunt Brothers Silver Bailout & Scapegoating

 1980 Hunt Brothers Market Corner Fallacy

 The myth that a few billionaire brothers from Texas cornered and drove the price of silver to come $50 oz in 1980 still exists to this very day.
 It is a misconception or twist of the truth at best, and at worst a solid framing with public tar and feathers to follow for decades.
-These guys were not shrewd businessmen, they were more akin to trust funders who had warranted fears, and thus took heavy bets with capital their dad created.
+These guys were not shrewd businessmen; they were more akin to trust funders who had warranted fears, and thus took massive bets with capital their dad created.

 Estimates are some 12 billion ounces of silver existed above ground in 1980 (the figure excludes rare coins, jewelry, and antiquities).
 At their peak of buying, the Hunt Brothers controlled about 250 million ounces of combined silver bullion (100 million oz) and silver futures contracts (representing some 150 million ounces).
 This total represented about 2% of the then world’s physical silver supply.
-Their physical silver bullion position then was smaller than Warren Buffet’s was from 1998 - 2006.
+Their physical silver bullion position then was smaller than Warren Buffett’s was from 1998 - 2006.

-Somehow the fallacy still persists that three wealthy brothers from Texas cornered and drove the price of silver into a bubble in early 1980 which ultimately led to $1 USD billion bailout by the Federal Reserve and other commercial banks.
+Somehow the fallacy persists that three wealthy brothers from Texas cornered and drove the price of silver into a bubble in early 1980 which ultimately led to $1 USD billion bailout by the Federal Reserve and other commercial banks.

-Other economic studies suggest perhaps the Hunt Brothers were simply scapegoated in court and through public opinion campaigns.
+Other economic studies suggest perhaps the Hunt Brothers were scapegoated in court and through public opinion campaigns.
 Even famed silver jewelry company, Tiffany & Co., got in on the act without naming names.

-What followed only a few months later were also then record high prices hit for platinum and palladium respectively.
+What followed only a few months later were also then record-high prices hit for platinum and palladium respectively.

 The Hunts Brothers losses were so vast that it nearly froze and crashed the financial system.
 The Federal Reserve had to line up a $1 billion bailout amongst a consortium of banks.

-The Hunt Brothers were eventually put on trial accused of market manipulation, lost, and were saddled with a billion dollar debt (at very high interest rates) to go along with multi decade public legacy humiliations that would follow.
+The Hunt Brothers were eventually put on trial accused of market manipulation, lost, and were saddled with a billion-dollar debt (at very high-interest rates) to go along with multi-decade public legacy humiliations that would follow.

 Keep the Hunt Brothers Silver Bullion and Futures Contract Gambling in Context

-The U.S and Saudi Arabia’s 1974 Petrodollar system agreement and subsequent flooding of the world with US dollar denominated debt issuances (this now more than 25 yr bond market rally possibly ending soon), helped garner in an era of financialization the world has never seen before.
+The U.S and Saudi Arabia’s 1974 Petrodollar system agreement and subsequent flooding of the world with US dollar-denominated debt issuances (this now more than 25 yr bond market rally possibly ending soon), helped garner in an era of financialization the world has never seen before.

-Precious metals subsequently suffered a near 20 year secular bear market that lasted into the beginning of this current secular bull market and ongoing 21st Century Gold Rush.
+Precious metals subsequently suffered a near 20-year secular bear market that lasted into the beginning of this current secular bull market and ongoing 21st Century Gold Rush.